mieweb/docs/content/functions/medication-management-and-e-prescribing/allergies-and-intolerances.md

 * <strong>Reaction:</strong> Enter the reaction the patient has to this medication/allergy/intolerance/item, etc. This is optional.
 * <strong>Type:</strong> Select the radio button for which type it is.
 Either Allergy or Intolerance.

 Click *Add* button.
 It will then automatically enter it into the patient's allergies/intolerances summary.
-It does not ask you confirmation.
+It does not ask you for confirmation.
 It automatically enters whatever you typed via this quick add.
 Any allergy or intolerance with an asterisk (*) next to it means the allergy or intolerance was free-typed and not selected from the auto-complete that FDB presents or most common known allergies/intolerances in the database.
 This is considered an unrecognized medication allergy.
 ![](../allergies-and-intolerances.assets/d27e9ff6942a494fae87c59011270d3b.png)